 Surgery is not usually necessary to fix Runners Knee.
 However, if you go to a surgeon and they recommend surgery……. what did you expect.
 Runners Knee (Patellofemoral Pain Syndrome), if treated conservatively will almost always heal and not require surgery.

-If you need more information about Runners Knee (Patellofemoral Pain Syndrome) and the treatments that can fix it please email firstname.lastname@example.org or call San Diego Running Institute at 858-268-8525 to schedule an appointment.
+If you need more information about Runners Knee (Patellofemoral Pain Syndrome) and the treatments that can fix it please email firstname.lastname@example.org or call San Diego Running & Sports Injury Clinic at 858-268-8525 to schedule an appointment.